lrspeiser/Geometry-Gated-Gravity/paper.md

 ![TTTEEE envelope null summary](figs/cmb_tttee_envelope_v2.png)

 *Figure 8.
 TTTEEE envelope lensing‑like amplitude.
-Description: Gaussian width depiction with $\\sigma_A$ and ≈95% band (2σ).
+Description: Gaussian width depiction with sigma_A and ≈95% band (2 sigma).
 Interpretation: G³ is compatible with ΛCDM bandpower shapes; inferred lensing amplitude is near unity.
 Comparison: consistent with Planck φφ normalization.*

 *Interpretation.* The TT envelopes show that large, late‑time reprocessing is tightly constrained; the direct $\\phi\\phi$ reconstruction confirms a near‑fiducial lensing amplitude.
 These facts are compatible with **inner‑safe** large‑scale gravity that mostly preserves CMB peak structure.